mfidino/conflict/README.md

 ## What's this really for?

 This model combines presence-only human-wildlife conflict data with detection/non-detection data from a wildlife survey (e.g,. camera trapping).
 Doing so allows you to estimate a species distribution (Figure 1A), their conflict potential (Figure 1B), and where conflict actually occurs on the landscape (Figure 1C).
-This is useful if you are interested in controlling for a species distribution when making predictions about where human-wildlife conflict occurs (which we should be intersted in).
+This is useful if you are interested in controlling for a species distribution when making predictions about where human-wildlife conflict occurs (which we should be interested in).

 <div align="center"><img width="600" height="auto" src="./figures/rough_1.png" alt="Rought draft of figure 1 from the manuscript.
 The left plot shows a species distribution, which is highest on the lower left of the plot.
 The center plot shows a species conflict potential, which is highest on the right side of the plot.
 The right plot shows where conflict is most likely to occur on the landscape, and is a product of the left and center plots.
 As such, there is a smaller "hot spot" towards the center of this plot." /></div>